Centivas/Web.LandingPage/README.md

 # Web.LandingPage
-A landing page for the domains
+A landing page for Centivas websites.